Kiosk.Net Tools

 Stop IMs: Click this to stop the machine from sending while it is in the middle of sending.

-Test (version 2.0): This does a single test send to you to confirm that your settings are correct and you get what you expect.
+Send To Me: This does a single test send to you to confirm that your settings are correct and you get what you expect.

 Die: This causes your IM Machine to "unregister" as an active IM machine, which means that it will no longer show up in the IM history when your subscriber button on your kiosks are clicked.
 This moves the IM machine entry to the Archived IM Machines list on your Dashboard so you have a permanent message history.
+It then deletes the IM Machine for you.

 After Sending